 Master of Science in Athletic Training

 Eastern Kentucky University (EKU) offers a Professional Master’s Degree in Athletic Training (MS in AT) that was granted accreditation in August of 2016 through the substantive change process.
 Any student who has completed a bachelor’s degree from EKU or a regionally accredited four-year institution, and has completed the pre-requisite courses and admission requirements are eligible for consideration for admission to the EKU MS in AT.
-Currently, we do not require a specific undergraduate degree for program admission, but a strong background in basic sciences is desirable.
+Currently, we do not require a specific undergraduate degree for program admission, but a strong background in basic sciences is desirable and EKU offers a BS in Exercise and Sport Science with a concentration in Pre-Athletic Training/Pre-Physical Therapy that includes all program pre-requisite courses and provides students with a good foundation for clinical practice.